kimiaf1998/Retinanet/README.md

 2. **Visualize outputs**
-Modify the `MODL_PATH` variable to your desired weight file and run the [visualization.py](https://github.com/kimiaf1998/Retinanet/blob/master/visualization.py "visualization.py") file.
+Modify the `MODEL_PATH` variable to your desired weight file and run the [visualization.py](https://github.com/kimiaf1998/Retinanet/blob/master/visualization.py "visualization.py") file.
 Depending on your system configuration, it may take a while to show corresponding bounding boxes around the detected objects within a batch of images.